Vegetarian or Omnivore?

 By far my greatest educational conversations, however, were with the animals.
 When I started really listening to what the animals had to say, and put aside my own ideas and agendas about what their lives should be like or were like, my perspective changed, and I realized that my sometimes judgmental and self-righteous ideas were not shared by the animals.

 I learned through listening to the animals that they incarnate into food animal bodies for many reasons.
 Some really appreciate being able to nourish others with their bodies, and know that they can return after their deaths to another type of body and life experience if they choose.
 Some choose a food animal experience because of karmic issues they are working out, or a desire to have a particular type of life experience.
 The reasons for these choices were varied and individual.
-I learned that many animals have a very pragmatic sense of life and death, and that being prey, losing their body so that another may have sustenance, is often not a big deal to them.
+I learned that many animals have a very pragmatic sense of life and death, and that being prey, losing their body so that another may have sustenance, is sometimes not a big deal to them.

 I also learned greater love and respect for my own animal body from my animal teachers.
 Animals taught me to listen more deeply to the needs of my own body, and what was important for my own optimum physical health.
 Nutritional needs vary by individual, and can also vary during the course of a person’s lifetime.
 When I really started listening to and honoring my own body, rather than imposing my intellectual ideas about what was “right” on it, I realized that I was much healthier when I included eggs, some dairy, and fish in my diet.